-Good morning, and welcome to today's breaking news blog for all the latest news in and around Bolton.
+Good morning and welcome to today's breaking news blog for all the latest news in and around Bolton.